Farah Pahlavi: As queen and empress

 I could not write in detail of all the organizations over which I preside and in which I take a very active part, in the realms of education, health, culture and social matters.
 It would need a further book.
 A simple list would perhaps give some idea: the Organization for Family Well Being-nurseries for the children of working mothers, teaching women and girls to read, professional training, family planning; the Organization for Blood Transfusion; the Organization for the Fight Against Cancer; the Organization for Help to the Needy, the Health Organization ... the Children's Centre; the Centre for the Intellectual Development of Children ... the Imperial Institute of Philosophy; the Foundation for Iranian Culture; the Festival of Shiraz, the Tehran Cinema Festival; the Iranian Folklore Organization; the Asiatic Institute; the Civilisations Discussion Centre; the Pahlavi University; the Academy of Sciences.

 Farah worked long hours at her charitable activities, from about 9 am to 9 pm every weekday.
 Eventually, the Queen came to preside over a staff of 40 who handled various requests for assistance on a range of issues.
 She became one of the most highly visible figures in the Imperial Government and the patron of 24 educational, health and cultural organizations.
 Her humanitarian role earned her immense popularity for a time, particularly in the early 1970s.
 During this period, she travelled a great deal within Iran, visiting some of the more remote parts of the country and meeting with the local citizens.

-Her significance was exemplified by her part in the 1967 Coronation Ceremonies, where she was crowned as the first shahbanu (empress) of modern Iran.
+Farah's significance was exemplified by her part in the 1967 Coronation Ceremonies, where she was crowned as the first shahbanu (empress) of modern Iran.
 It was again confirmed when the Shah named her as the official regent should he die or be incapacitated before the Crown Prince's 21st birthday.
 The naming of a woman as regent was highly unusual for a Middle Eastern or Muslim monarchy.
 The great wealth generated by Iran's oil encouraged a sense of Iranian nationalism at the Imperial Court.
 The Empress recalled of her days as a university student in 1950s France about being asked where she was from:

 When I told them Iran ... the Europeans would recoil in horror as if Iranians were barbarians and loathsome.
 But after Iran became wealthy under the Shah in the 1970s, Iranians were courted everywhere.
 Yes, Your Majesty.
 Of course, Your Majesty.
 If you please, Your Majesty.
 Fawning all over us.
 Greedy sycophants.
 Then they loved Iranians.